 Lifestyle changes with diet and exercise reduced diabetes risk, as did treatment with metformin.
 By combining these interventions, could diabetes risk be reduced even further?

 The DPPOS did not study the combination of lifestyle changes and metformin, so the researchers cannot answer this question directly.
 However, an overseas study found no additional benefit in combining these two interventions.

 Do the DPP interventions affect the risk of cardiovascular disease, an important cause of mortality in people with type 2 diabetes?

-The DPP researchers plan to continue following the DPP participants to learn more about the effects of these interventions on the development of type 2 diabetes and its complications.
+The DPPOS is scheduled to follow participants for 5 more years to learn more about the effects of these interventions on the development of type 2 diabetes and its complications.

-What happened to the DPP volunteers who developed diabetes?
+What happened to the volunteers who developed diabetes?

 Are diet and exercise beneficial even after diabetes develops?

 Research has clearly shown that diet and exercise help people with type 2 diabetes control their blood glucose, blood pressure, and blood lipids in the short term.
 Although diet and exercise should lower the risk of developing cardiovascular disease and the other complications of diabetes, no long-term clinical trials have addressed this question.
-A recently launched trial, the Look AHEAD (Action for Health in Diabetes) study, will examine how diet and exercise affect heart attack, stroke, and cardiovascular-related death in people with type 2 diabetes.
+The NIH-funded Look AHEAD (Action for Health in Diabetes) study is examining how diet and exercise affect heart attack, stroke, and cardiovascular-related death in people with type 2 diabetes.